quicwg/ops-drafts/draft-ietf-quic-applicability.md

 not admit server traffic for which it has not kept state for corresponding packets from the client.

-A QUIC applications can adjust idle periods to manage the risk of timeout.
+QUIC applications can adjust idle periods to manage the risk of timeout.
 Idle periods and the network idle timeout are distinct from the connection idle timeout, which is defined as the minimum of either endpoint's idle timeout parameter; see {{Section 10.1 of QUIC}}).
 There are three options:

 - Ignore the issue, if the application-layer protocol consists only of